astrolince/configs/README.md

 I'll try to keep this as simple as posible to increase mantainability and troubleshooting, and minimize unexpected behavior.

-Also, if I can keep something in the userspace using flatpaks without affecting usability, I'll prefer that to reduce system clutterness and increase security.
+Also, if I can keep something in the userspace using Flatpaks or Snaps without affecting usability, I'll prefer that to reduce system clutterness and increase security.

 ## PC Master Race